7 Expressions [expr]

 • Otherwise, if either operand is of floating-point type, the following rules are applied:

-• If both operands have the same type, no further conversion is needed.
+• If both operands have the same type, no further conversion is performed.

 • Otherwise, if one of the operands is of a non-floating-point type, that operand is converted to the type of the operand with the floating-point type.